canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

   3. Alternative scheduling of updates or upgrades.
   4. Installation of packages or software other than those in the applicable Ubuntu Main Repository or updates to those packages delivered in the Ubuntu Cloud Archive.
   5. Supported version of Ubuntu, OpenStack or Kubernetes must be within the 5 year ‘general’ release window.
-  6. Installation of additional components (e.g. LBaaS, VPNaaS, SDN or SDS) beyond the software installed as part of the building of the Environment
+  6. Installation of additional components (e.g. LBaaS, VPNaaS, SDN or SDS) beyond the software installed as part of the building of the Environment.
 5. Service conclusion.
 At the end of the service term, the Managed Service will initiate an operational transfer.
 Operational transfer includes:
   1. hand over of all credentials of the hosts and management software to the customer.
   2. hand over of the administrative credentials of Landscape (The continued operation of Landscape is subject to purchase and agreement of appropriate license terms.)